Chris Gaffney (musician): Career

 and featured contributions from Lucinda Williams and Jim Lauderdale.

-In 2002, Gaffney formed the band Hacienda Brothers with guitarist and songwriter Dave Gonzalez, founding member of The Paladins.
-They recorded their third studio album shortly before Gaffney's death in early 2008.
-He died from liver cancer in Newport, California.
+In 2002, Gaffney formed the Hacienda Brothers with guitarist/songwriter Dave Gonzalez, a founding member of The Paladins.
+They recorded their third studio album Arizona Motel shortly before Gaffney's death in early 2008.
+He died from liver cancer in Newport Beach, California.

-In addition to his solo and band work, Gaffney has also toured as a member of Dave Alvin & the Guilty Men and contributed to albums by Lucinda Williams, The Iguanas, Tom Russell, Christy McWilson, The Lonesome Strangers, and Billy Bacon.
+In addition to his solo and band work, Gaffney has also toured as a member of Dave Alvin & the Guilty Men and contributed to albums by Lucinda Williams, Tom Russell, Christy McWilson, Billy Bacon and the Forbidden Pigs, the Iguanas, and the Lonesome Strangers.

-In 2009, a tribute album to Gaffney was released, A Man of Somebody's Dreams: A Tribute to the Songs of Chris Gaffney, which included songs played by fellow Hacienda Brothers as well as others such as Dave Alvin and Los Lobos.
+In 2009, a tribute album to Gaffney was released, Man of Somebody's Dreams: A Tribute to the Songs of Chris Gaffney, which included songs played by fellow Hacienda Brothers as well as others such as Dave Alvin and Los Lobos.

 In 2011, Dave Alvin included a song about Gaffney, "Run Conejo Run", in his album Eleven Eleven.